-You can book to come along for a Trial Lesson with hands-on instruction, or an Air Experience Flight just to enjoy the scenery flight, on most days that we are flying.
-We fly on Tuesdays, Thursdays & weekends from April to September, which is the main gliding season when the weather has a chance of being sunny and not too windy.
-For the rest of the year, we fly regularly every Saturday and Sunday, along with an ad-hoc day during the week, weather permitting.
+You can book to come along for a Gliding Experience.
+This can be a Trial Lesson with hands-on instruction, or you can leave all the flying to us and just to enjoy the scenery and the experience.
+Choice is yours and you can discuss and decide what you want to do with your instructor when you visit.
+We fly on Tuesdays, Thursdays & weekends from April to October, which is the main gliding season when the weather has a chance of being sunny and not too windy.
+For the rest of the year, we fly regularly every Saturday and Sunday, along with one mid-week day selected on the basis of the best weather.

 This is your First Flight in a glider, or it’s your first visit to us

 You are 17 Years Old or Younger